Rich Kotite: New York Jets

-After the Eagles let Kotite go, he returned to his home town as head coach of the New York Jets, who had just fired Pete Carroll after one losing season (6–10).
+After the Eagles let Kotite go, he returned to his hometown as head coach of the New York Jets, who had just fired Pete Carroll after one losing season (6–10).
 Owner Leon Hess named Kotite general manager as well.
 But under his leadership, the Jets suffered two of the three worst seasons in franchise history.
 Kotite won only four games in two seasons, falling to 3–13 in 1995 and 1–15 in 1996 for the worst record in the league both years.
 Poorly handled drafts contributed to the disappointing seasons, most notably Kotite's first round selection of tight end Kyle Brady over the heavily favored Warren Sapp in 1995, even as a contingent of Jets fans were heard at the draft chanting "We want Sapp!".
 Two days before the last game of the 1996 season, Kotite announced he was stepping down as head coach.
 He has not coached in the NFL again in any capacity.
+Counting his final seven matches in Philadelphia, Kotite lost 35 of his final 39 games that he coached.

 Post NFL

-After his coaching days were over, Kotite was involved in two TV promotional commercials, for the USA Network's during the US Open Tennis championships, and for AmeriTrade during the Super Bowl XXXIV pregame show casting him as father of a son who surprises him by telling him he wants to be a Broadway dancer.
+After his coaching days were over, Kotite was involved in two TV promotional commercials, for the USA Network during the US Open Tennis championships, and for AmeriTrade during the Super Bowl XXXIV pregame show casting him as father of a son who surprises him by telling him he wants to be a Broadway dancer.
 He continued his media career for the NFL as a regular contributor to NFL Films programming on the NFL Network in particular, including the NFL Top 10 show.